ashish2812tiwari/Hate-speech-identification---Twitter/README.md

 The sentiment property of TextBlob objects returns a namedtuple of the form (polarity, subjectivity), where polarity is a float between -1 and 1, representing the sentiment of the text **(-1 is negative, 0 is neutral, and 1 is positive)**, and subjectivity is a float between 0 and 1, representing the subjectivity of the text (0 is objective, and 1 is subjective). **To use TextBlob for sentiment analysis, simply create a TextBlob object and call its sentiment property.**

+# Feature Engineering

+With Natural Language Processing, the purpose of feature engineering is to transform the tokenized text data into numerical vectors that the machine learning algorithm can "understand."

+In this notebook, we'll be iterating through three different feature engineering techniques: **Count Vectorization and TF-IDF Vectorization**.
+Trying out these techniques could yield vastly different metrics on the same four baseline models.

+## Train-Test Split
+First, let's perform a train-test split of the dataset, where 20% is reserved as unseen testing data.

+## TF-IDF Vectorization

+First, we’ll be trying one of the most popular methods, TF-IDF Vectorization.

+This is an acronym that stands for “Term Frequency — Inverse Document” Frequency which are the components of the resulting scores assigned to each word.
+- Term Frequency: This summarizes how often a given word appears within a document.
+- Inverse Document Frequency: This down scales words that appear a lot across documents.

+Without going into the math, TF-IDF are word frequency scores that try to highlight words that are more interesting, e.g. frequent in a document but not across other documents.
+#Conclusion :
+After analysis all three model the **best f1 score and recall value we are getting in logistic regression model**.

+**F1 score : 0.75\
+recall   : 0.77**

+over all we are getting 2441 unique hate speech word in our data set.
+This model will help to idetentify hate speech tweet easily. word like criminal ,fraud, bad and many more are most occuring word in hate speech  in this data set.